server-os/server-image/man/usr/share/man/man8/piadm.8.md

     piadm(8) manages multiple Platform Images on a bootable ZFS pool, allowing easier updates to Platform Images and maintaining multiple Platform Images on a single boot media.
-The method and implementation of SmartOS booting does not change vs. a USB key or CD-ROM, but merely uses a bootable ZFS pool as the source of the Platform Image, which can be the traditional SmartOS `zones` pool if it is a bootable pool.
+The method and implementation of ServerOS booting does not change vs. a USB key or CD-ROM, but merely uses a bootable ZFS pool as the source of the Platform Image, which can be the traditional ServerOS `zones` pool if it is a bootable pool.

 ## PLATFORM IMAGES

-    A SmartOS Platform Image (PI) is identified by creation timestamp, referred to here as a PI-stamp.
+    A ServerOS Platform Image (PI) is identified by creation timestamp, referred to here as a PI-stamp.
 One can see it in uname(1):

-        smartos-build(~)[0]% uname -a
+        server(~)[0]% uname -a
-        SunOS smartos-build 5.11 joyent_20200602T173751Z i86pc i386 i86pc
+        SunOS ServerOS-build 5.11 joyent_20200602T173751Z i86pc i386 i86pc
-        smartos-build(~)[0]%
+        server(~)[0]%

     The PI-stamp for this system's Platform Image is `20200602T173751Z`.